Tillandsia fuchsii forma gracillis

 Chris Larson ...
 "T. fuchsii has stouter leaves as well.
 T. argenteas leaves feel similar to T. atroviridipetala."

 Chris Larson 06/19 ...
 "Zebras.
 I get a little cynical about the possibilities of these things.
 It started off ages ago with the single plant.
-Then it flowered – and ….
-The pups went the same way.
+Then it flowered and

-This banded fuchsii v. gracilis was just one that I noticed amongst our “stuff” we imported.
-We often see these aberrations & often they don’t carry through to the next generation.
-This shows the next generation ARE consistent, which is a good sign, but I want to see the second – to see if it is stable and not cultural."
+This banded fuchsii v. gracilis was just one that I noticed amongst our stuff we imported.
+We often see these aberrations & often they dont carry through to the next generation.
+This shows the next generation ARE consistent, which is a good sign, but I want to see the second to see if it is stable and not cultural."

 Steve Molnar ...
 "Another stunner that should be in all collections."